“Performance anxiety is the kind of problem that rears its ugly head in both straightforward and subtle ways.”

 This article probes whether beta-blockers are safe, effective, and appropriate for performers to use.

 Beta-blockers are so named because they stop adrenaline from binding to the beta receptors in our bodies.
 If we become anxious and our fight-or-flight response activates, by taking these drugs, we can, by and large, prevent butterflies, tremor, rapid heartbeat, and the like from occurring.

 Not surprisingly, many musicians view beta-blockers as a godsend.
 But others are ambivalent about their use for reasons we’ll examine in a moment.

-First of all, although plenty of musicians use beta-blockers on occasion (in a classic 1986 study, about 20% of professional orchestral players admitted to occasional use), be aware that these are powerful prescription drugs primarily given to people with heart conditions.
+First of all, although plenty of musicians use beta-blockers on occasion (in a classic 1986 study, about 20% of professional orchestral players admitted to occasional use), be aware that these are prescription drugs primarily given to people with heart conditions.

 Beta-blockers also come with potentially dangerous side effects, especially for people who use other medications or have asthma, diabetes, or low blood pressure.
 They should never be taken without a doctor’s prescription and guidance.

 Still, are beta-blockers safe for select musicians to use under medical supervision?